-‘One of the first signs that most women notice of the perimenopause is that their periods become shorter than normal or they experience “spotting” or heavy bleeding,’ says Dr Rosen.
-‘That’s linked to the decline in the hormone progesterone, which is produced by your ovaries.
+‘One of the first signs of perimenopause people notice is that their periods become shorter than normal or they get spotting or heavy bleeding,’ says Dr Rosen.

 1. Hot flushes

-This is the classic symptom of the menopause and worldwide, between 50% and 85% of women older than 45 years of age will experience them.
-‘We don’t really know what causes hot flushes (sometimes called “hot flashes”) but it’s related to the hormonal changes that come with the menopause,’ says Dr Rosen.
+Hot flushes are one of the most common symptoms of menopause – up to 80% of women experience them.
+‘We don’t really know what causes hot flushes, but they’re related to the hormonal changes that come with the menopause,’ says Dr Rosen.

-Some perimenopausal women notice their periods start changing up to a decade before their actual menopause.
-‘You can take a hormonal contraceptive like an IUD or “the coil” to control the vaginal bleeding,’ says Dr Rosen.
-‘It contains a synthetic version of progesterone so will help to keep the lining to the uterus sticking to the uterus wall.
-But, there’s nothing you can do to reduce the time your periods will be affected.’
+Some people notice their periods changing up to a decade before their actual menopause.
+‘You can take a hormonal contraceptive like an IUD or the coil to help control the bleeding,’ says Dr Rosen.
+‘It contains a synthetic version of progesterone so will help the uterine lining stick to the uterus wall.’

 3. Mood swings